kanamesasaki/thermocraft/src/content/articles/nabla-laplacian.md

 \end{equation}
 $$

-## 円筒座標系 / Cylindrical Coordinate System
+## Cylindrical Coordinate System

-デカルト座標系パラメタは円筒座標系のパラメタを用いると以下のように表される。
+The position vector in Cartesian coordinates can be described using the parameters of cylindrical coordinates as follows.

 $$
 \begin{equation}